craigerskine/twitch-chat/README.md

 Todo
 ---

 * __Custom Channels:__ Finalize the ability to type in your own list of a channels to connect to.
-It partially works right now, but there are some JS errors that can occur under certain cercumstances... "this is beyond my skill to heal" ;)
+It partially works right now, but there are some JS errors that can occur under certain scenarios... "this is beyond my skill to heal" ;)